CampusConnect Developer Guide

 • Prefix: An identifier used in commands to indicate which field is referred to.
 For the 4 fields Phone, Name, Tags and Email, the prefixes would be p/, t/, n/ and e/ respectively.

 • Tag List: The scrollable list in the GUI displaying all unique tags and their colour-coded categories.
+The execution of find commands do not change the content of tag lists.

 • Person List: The scrollable list of contacts in the GUI displaying all contacts and the respective values for their fields.